etims1/etims1.github.io/_posts/2015-10-03-pre-release-look-at-sol.markdown

 ####Analysis

 HiRez's aim with Sol is to create a multi-role, Basic Attack focused Mage.

 > "... she would not be a traditional mid lane Mage, but rather have flexibility in a number of different roles." - HiRez Dev Q&A

+#####She can Push

 Sol is set up to be an "exceptional" Pusher.
 This is mostly due to her Passive, Unstable Manifestation, which introduces the concept of Heat.
 As Sol uses her abilities (+10% Heat) and Basic Attacks (+5% Heat) she builds up Heat.
 For every 3% Heat she gains an additional +1% Magical Power and +1% Attack Speed.
 When she reaches 100% Heat her Basic Attacks deal +50% Damage.
 Additional Magical Power, Attack Speed and Damage will allow her to melt towers.

 > "Her in-hand damage versus towers is exceptional once her passive reaches full Heat, making her great for pushing" - HiRez Dev Q&A

+#####She can Carry

+Sol's passive gives her +1% Attack Speed per 3% Heat.
+This plus the +50% Damage increase will result in high base damage auto-atttacks.
+Built with appropriate items this may make it possible for Sol to be a legitimate choice for ADC (Attack Defense Carry).

-Sol will likely have High Sustain due to a self-heal (and damaging) ability, Radiance (1).
+Sol will likely have High Sustain, being able to stay in-lane for long periods, due to a self-heal (and damaging) ability, Radiance (1).

-#####Heat
+Sol will also be difficult to hit, Disapparate (3), provides her additional Movement Speed and removes Movement Penalties (most gods move slower backwards and sideways than they do forwards).
+This is a similar ability to Chrono's and Isis.

+#####Over powered?

 Heat increases by +10% per ability and +5% with Basic Attacks.
 With the cooldown times of 15/10/15/90 it will take Sol approximately 45 seconds to get up to 100% Heat using only her four abilities (1/2/3/4, 1/2/3, 1/2/3).
-However Heat decreases oer time, so it will likely take at least a few seconds longer than 45 seconds.
+However Heat decreases over time, so it will likely take at least a few seconds longer than 45 seconds.

+Coupled with with her self-heal (and damaging ability), Radiance (1) and Disapparate (3), which she uses to gain Movement Speed and looses all Movement Penalties (so she moves backwards and sideways as fast as she does forward) will likely make Sol over powered during the first few weeks of after her release.

+The loss of Movement Penalties alone is not over powered, Chrono's and Isis have similar abilities.
+The combination of all of the above will likely mean Sol is unbalanced at the beginning.

 ***

+*This post is based on information released by HiRez for the test server environment, so it is yet to be final.
+While abilities are unlikely to change, stats could be different in the actual release of Sol.*

+***
 Hungry for more information on Sol?
-Take a look at Sol's [Dev Insights page](http://www.smitegame.com/promo/god-reveal/sol/).
+Take a look at her [Dev Insights page](http://www.smitegame.com/promo/god-reveal/sol/).

 What do you think of Sol's kit?
+Do you think she will be over powered?